diabayes package#

 - diabayes.SVI.compute_phi(x: Float[Array, 'N M'], gradp: Float[Array, 'N M'], gradq: Float[Array, 'N M']) Float[Array, 'N M'] [source]#

-Compute the Stein variational gradients for a set of particles (x) and the gradients of the log-likelihood function (gradp) and the log-prior (gradq).
+Compute the Stein variational gradients for a set of particles (

 - Returns: